bhaaskara/Terraform/TF_Concepts.md

 # TF Remote state management using Backend
 - With remote state management the statefile will be saved on the backend
 - Local tfstate file will not be created/saved locally.

+**Note:** the sensitive info like passwords doesnt show up in terraform plan or apply, but are stored and visible in terraform.tfstate file.
+So its recommended not to save it in git repo.

+By default, Terraform implicitly uses a backend called local to store state as a local file on disk.

 ## Azure
 ![](Pasted%20image%2020220728120358.png)
 ## AWS